cs361-W16/Group19-2/README.md

 # Group19-2

-This is our repository!
-Hello, World!
+This is our testing branch where we try to debug errors without breaking the main repo.

 Now with Travis CI.